A B O U T Y E S

 - Provide resources to ensure that all agency volunteers receive the supervision, evaluation and recognition they deserve.

-- Speak to community groups, explaining how volunteers help advance the organization's services.
+- Speak to community groups, explaining how volunteers help advance the agency’s services.

-- In collaboration with Fund Development Manager, coordinate volunteer support for special events.
+- With Fund Development Manager, coordinate volunteer support for special events.

-- In collaboration with Marketing/Communications Manager, ensure timely and accurate information for volunteer listings in all media, including print materials, agency website, United Way Volunteer Center, Microsoft Giving Site and timely news releases.
+- With Marketing/Communications Manager, ensure timely and accurate information for volunteer listings in all media, including print materials, agency website, United Way Volunteer Center, Microsoft Giving Site and timely news releases.

 - Coordinate timely and accurate volunteer record-keeping, including applications, background and reference checks.

-- Prepare statistical reports on extent, nature, and also value of volunteer services.
+- Prepare statistical reports on extent, type, and also value of volunteer service.

-- Three to five years of paid or volunteer experience in education or human services;
+- Three to five years of paid or volunteer experience coordinating volunteers for education or human services organization.

 - Associate’s or Bachelor’s degree preferred in a relevant field.